CQC We Statement

 This information will be regularly shared with all managers.

-An annual report must be produced by the Customer Relations Team and presented to senior managers, including:
+An annual report is produced by the Customer Relations Team and presented to senior managers, including:

 - the number of complaints received;